 spectacle: new Music Service

-Role: Led the physical pop-up shop design, developed the service blueprint, and contributed to user research.
+Role: Pop-up experience design, service blueprint, user research.

 Team: Visual Designer, Researcher, UX Lead